 To find how much you would receive from a perpetuity per month, you need to know the perpetuity rate of return.
 If the rate of return is expressed annually, then you divide the rate by 12 to get the monthly rate or return.
 For instance, if the annual rate of return was 12 percent, then the monthly rate of return would be one percent.
 You can then use this number in the monthly perpetuity calculator to determine your monthly income.

 Let’s say the president receives a $100,000 perpetuity at a six percent annual rate of return.
 Here is the formula you would use to calculate the monthly payments of a growing perpetuity.
 The first step is to find the monthly growth rate.
 In this case, you would divide six / 12 = 0.5 percent.

-Multiply the result from Step 2 by the present value of the perpetuity to get the amount of the first monthly payment.
-For example, if your present value is $100,000, your first monthly payment is $250.
+You would then deduct this from the interest rate.
+Let’s use 0.25 percent in this case.
+This means that the multiplier is o.5-0.25 = 0.25.
+You would multiply this by the present value of the perpetuity to get the first monthly payment.
+If the present value is $100,000, the first monthly payment is $250.

 If you want to find out the monthly payment at any time in the future, you can use the formula (1 + r ) ^ (t - 1).
 In this case, “r” is the interest rate, and “t” is the number of payments.
 If you want to calculate how much the payment will be 11 months from now, you would plug in: $250 ((1 + 0.0025) ^ (11 - 1)) = $256.32.
 Understanding how to calculate perpetuity payments can help you solve problems like determining the fair market value of a rental property or an investment.